psychoter/davinci-token-pic/README.md

 **network:** Specifies the blockchain network of the token.
 Default is 'hedera'.

-**address:** The contract address of the token for which to fetch the image.
-This is a required attribute.
+**address:** The address of the token for which to fetch the image.
+This is a required attribute when the following attribute is no present.

 **pic:** A direct URL to a token image.
 If provided, bypasses the API fetch and uses this URL directly.